unifygtm/intent-js-client/README.md

 <button data-unify-click-event-name="See More Button Clicked">See more</button>
 ```

-By default, the intent client will make a best effort at identifying a _label_ for the clicked element to include in the **properties** of the event which is fired.
+By default, the intent client will make a best effort at identifying a **label** for the clicked element to include in the **properties** of the event which is fired.
 It will do so using the text content and ARIA attributes of the element.
 This can be used to easily differentiate between track events with the _same name_ fired for _different elements_.
 If the client is not able to determine a human-readable label, the `label` property will simply be omitted from the event properties.
-For example, clicking the `div` in the following HTML will result in a track event with the name `Download Button Clicked` to be fired with the value `Free sample`:
+For example, clicking the `div` in the following HTML will result in a track event with the name `Download Button Clicked` to be fired with `properties` containing a `label` with the value `Free sample`:

 ```html
 <div data-unify-click-event-name="Download Button Clicked">Free sample</div>